promanenko/gigaspaces-sbp-jekyll/sqlserver-datagrid.markdown

 # Running the Client Application

 The client application has several options:
-a. runWrite.bat – will write 10 Person objects into the data grid and persist to SQL Server.
+- `runWrite.bat` – will write 10 Person objects into the data grid and persist to SQL Server.
-b. runWriteMultiple.bat – will write 100 Person objects (10 batches of 10 Person objects) into the data grid and persist to SQL Server.
+- `runWriteMultiple.bat` – will write 100 Person objects (10 batches of 10 Person objects) into the data grid and persist to SQL Server.
-c. runRead.bat – will read a Person object from the data grid.
+- `runRead.bat` – will read a Person object from the data grid.
-d. runReadMultiple.bat – will read a 100 Person object from the data grid.
+- `runReadMultiple.bat` – will read a 100 Person object from the data grid.

 When you write objects into the data grid you should see these as well within the database in the `Person` table.